Schizomida: Distribution and habitat

 Schizomids are generally tropical and subtropical creatures, and they have a global distribution in these habitats, including in Southeast Asia, India, Australia, several Pacific Islands, Central and South America, and Africa.
 Additionally, some populations have been found in neighboring temperate regions such as California and Texas.
-Of the two extant families of short-tailed whip scorpions, Hubbardiidae has a global distribution while Protoschizomidae is only found in Mexico and Texas.
+Of the two extant families of sprickets, Hubbardiidae has a global distribution while Protoschizomidae is only found in Mexico and Texas.
 While schizomids are not native to Europe, they have been introduced to the continent in Britain, France, the Czech Republic, and Poland via soil stock imported for botanical gardens; however, thus far they are still restricted to the artificial greenhouse environments.
 Despite their global distribution, most schizomid species have very restricted distributions, with many only known from their original locality.

-Humidity is vital to determining the habitats in which short-tailed whip scorpions can live as they need to avoid desiccation.
+Humidity is vital to determining the habitats in which sprickets can live as they need to avoid desiccation.
 They typically live in rainforest leaf litter, particularly in the top layer of organic soil, under rocks, in and beneath rotten logs, and even in caves.
 Although most species are restricted to rainforests, they can also be found in neighboring woody areas.
 The Australian species Draculoides vinei is believed to have been forced to move into a nearby humid cave system after its original forests dramatically decreased in size.
 Additionally, some species have been found in insect nests; Afrozomus machadoi lives in termite mounds, while Stenochrus portoricensis has been found in ant colonies.
 Schizomids are also occasionally found living in the trees; the South American Surazomus arboreus lives in rainforest that is seasonally flooded, forcing the arachnids to move higher into the trees to avoid drowning.

-While short-tailed whip scorpions typically aren't found in colder climates, several Californian Hubbardia species have been found living under snow-covered rocks, and Hubbardia briggsi in particular is often found in snowy habitats during the winter.
+While sprickets are not typically found in colder climates, several Californian Hubbardia species have been found living under snow-covered rocks, and Hubbardia briggsi in particular is often found in snowy habitats during the winter.